 - making sure your home is well insulated

 How to use instant mould removerThis product does contain bleach so be careful around fabrics.
 Spot test on surfaces before use.
-Spray on to the affected area and leave to work – within 10 minutes black bathroom mold is eliminated.
+Spray on to the affected area and leave to work – within 10 minutes black bathroom mould is eliminated.
 Wipe and rinse thoroughly.

 Features of bottle that dispenses laundry detergent and conditioner